kumarvna/terraform-azurerm-vnet/README.md

 ## Create resource group

-By default, this module will not create a resource group and the name of an existing resource group to be given in an argument `create_resource_group`.
+By default, this module will not create a resource group and the name of an existing resource group to be given in an argument `resource_group_name` and `location`.
 If you want to create a new resource group, set the argument `create_resource_group = true`.

 *If you are using an existing resource group, then this module uses the same resource group location to create all resources in this module.*